 In addition to his work as a trial lawyer, Mr. Cachán provides litigation and counseling services to leading national and international corporations, such as Phillip Morris International, Occidental Petroleum Corporation, Nogales Investors Management and Tesoro Refining and Marketing Co.
 A fluent Spanish speaker, Mr. Cachán has represented companies with operations in Latin America in U.S. litigation.

 Bar Activities, Pro Bono and Community Service

 Mr. Cachán is a member of the Commission on Judicial Nominees Evaluation (JNE) of the State Bar of California, the State Bar agency that evaluates all candidates who are under consideration for a judicial appointment by the Governor.
 He also serves on the board of governors of the Association of Business Trial Lawyers (ABTL) in Los Angeles and sits on the Complex Courts Committee for the Los Angeles County Bar Association.

-Mr. Cachán has taken an active role in various pro bono activities, many centered around his interests in trial work and Latin America.
-For example, Mr. Cachán has served as a faculty member of the National Institute of Trial Advocacy’s “Mexico Project,” traveling to Mexico to help the country's judges, public defenders and prosecutors master basic trial skills.
-In addition, Mr. Cachán has traveled to Honduras to participate in a consultative session with the Supreme Court of Honduras, organized by the U.S. Agency for International Development, regarding a case that raised issues of first impression under Honduran law.
+Mr. Cachán has taken an active role in various pro bono activities centered around his interests in trial work and Latin America.
+He has served as a faculty member of the National Institute of Trial Advocacy’s “Mexico Project,” traveling to Mexico to help the country's judges, public defenders and prosecutors master basic trial skills.
+In addition, Mr. Cachán traveled to Honduras to participate in a consultative session with the Honduran Supreme Court, organized by the U.S. Agency for International Development, regarding a case that raised issues of first impression under Honduran law.

 Mr. Cachán is a member of the Pacific Council on International Policy.

 Mr. Cachán is the son of Cuban exiles.
-He and his wife have two daughters.
+He and his wife have three daughters.